 The Company's financial position, its cash flows and liquidity position are set out in the financial statements.
-In addition, note 11 to the financial statements includes the Company's risk management and policies, details of its financial instruments, its exposures to credit risk and liquidity risk and its objectives, policies and processes for managing its capital.
+In addition, note 12 to the financial statements includes the Company's risk management and policies, details of its financial instruments, its exposures to credit risk and liquidity risk and its objectives, policies and processes for managing its capital.

-The Covid-19 pandemic continues to evolve and the implementation from time to time of various governments' measures to contain the virus have affected the results of the Company in the following known ways:
+The Covid-19 pandemic, Russian invasion of Ukraine, inflationary pressures and the constrained recruitment market in Guernsey continue to have affect on the results of the Company in the following known ways: